 This bulletin advises you of a sophisticated title fraud scheme involving residential rental properties.
-We have received reports of possible activity in the
+We have received reports of possible activity in the Los Angeles metropolitan area (Los Angeles County, Orange County and San Bernardino County), but the scheme could occur anywhere.
+The typical fact pattern is described below.

 The perpetrators initially obtain title searches to identify rental homes that have no mortgages or small mortgages on them.
 Using fake identification and documentation, the perpetrators initially pose as renters for these properties.
 They enter into a lease with the real owners of the properties, and pay a security deposit and the first month’s rent.